J-DeCaire/thenaturecenter/README.md

-# thenaturecenter a project based on connecting biomed to homes.
+# thenaturecenter a project based on connecting biomes to homes.